Azure/autorest.typescript/test/integration/generated/bodyNumber/README.md

 ### BodyNumberClient

-`BodyNumberClient` is the primary interface for developers using the BodyNumberClient library.
+`BodyNumberClient` is the primary interface for developers using the BodyNumber client library.
 Explore the methods on this client object to understand the different features of the BodyNumber service that you can access.